Apply!

 Please review our document privacy policy.

-The Alaska Carbon Reduction Fund partners with Alaska Heat Smart, a Juneau nonprofit that advises and educates on energy efficiency and heat pump solutions.
+The Alaska Carbon Reduction Fund partners with Alaska Heat Smart, a nonprofit that advises and educates on energy efficiency and heat pump solutions.
 If it is determined that that you are eligible, you will be contacted by an Alaska Heat Smart energy advisor who will work with you to schedule a home visit (or phone consult) at your convenience.
 You and the advisor will walk through or discuss your home and determine what heat pump system is ideal for your home heating needs, as well as what possible energy issues your home presents that should be addressed beforehand.

 Our entire process can take anywhere from six to twelve weeks, from application and documentation review to final installation of your new air source heat pump.
 Supply chain issues, contractor work loads, and inclement weather can delay necessary installation work.